emiliosheinz/full-cycle-event-driven-architecture/README.md

 }'
 ```

-### Create accounts
+#### Create accounts

-The request below creates an account and returns the account ID.
+Creates an account and returns the account ID.
 You will need this ID to create a transaction.

 ```bash
 curl --location 'http://localhost:3000/accounts' \